Bulking And Cutting For Women

 When you are bulking you are training and eating in such a way that you want to gain mass fast.
 You achieve this by lifting much heavier and with a more strategic rep/set range than you would normally.

 It is not recommended to lift with bulking intensity all the time, you should do this in phases.
-The same applies to your diet, you are eating in a surplus during this phase because that’s what gives you the strength to lift more.
-When you’re not exerting yourself so much, you don’t need the calorie surplus.
+The same applies to your diet, you are eating in a surplus during your bulking phase because that’s what gives you the strength to lift more.
+When you’re not exerting yourself so much, you don’t need as much of a calorie surplus.

 Assuming you only need to do this once